Youth incarceration in the United States: Criticisms based on effectiveness

 Studies indicate that incarcerating young offenders is not the most effective way of curbing delinquency and reducing crime.
 The relationship between detention of young offenders and the rate of overall youth criminality is not evident.
 A study of the Federal Bureau of Investigation's arrest data for the 1990s reveals that the rise in detention was unrelated to crime rates.
 That is, detention as a tactic of controlling young offenders has little to nothing to do with the rate of crime or the "threat" that youth pose to the public.

+Studies show that younger people are more likely to thrive in “home-like” settings with healthy social ties to their communities.
+Community-based responses are more likely to facilitate the long term and or permanent rehabilitation of a Juvenile Offender partaking in deviant and or criminal activities.

 While there may be an individual need to incarcerate violent or high-risk youth, most of the young people in prisons, jails and detention centers today—up to 70%—are serving time for nonviolent offenses.

 Not all delinquent youth are incarcerated—in fact, as many as one-third of all Americans might engage in delinquent behavior at some point in their youth.
 But those that are detained or imprisoned are less likely to grow out of their delinquency than those that are not.
 Criminologists recognize a natural process of desistance called "aging out" of delinquency, through which a person desists their delinquent behavior through maturation and experience.
 Detaining or incarcerating youth can interrupt or slow down the aging out process, resulting in a longer period of delinquency.

 The harm done to the emotional, mental and social development of incarcerated youth, combined with the separation from family and community and the congregation of offenders makes previous incarceration the leading indicator for a repeat offense among young offenders.
 It is a greater predictor even than weapon possession, gang membership and bad relationships with parents.
 What these studies tell us is that, far from increasing the public safety and curbing youth crime, detaining and incarcerating young offenders is actually leading to more criminality among youth, and more serious crimes.

 As the country grapples with the impact of a growing recession, a cost-benefit analysis of our criminal justice system is especially germane.
 The cost effectiveness of detention and incarceration scores very low compared with alternative approaches to youth delinquency in a cost-benefit analysis.
 A 2002 government commissioned study in Washington state revealed that for every one dollar spent on juvenile detention systems, a benefit return of $1.98 in terms of reduced crime and cost of crime to taxpayers was achieved.
 They found benefit returns ranging from $3.36- $13 for a series of detention alternatives.
 This study indicates that alternative models are more effective in reducing youth offending in practical and economic terms.